vdods/barf/README.md

     cd barf
     mkdir build
     cd build
-    cmake -D CMAKE_BUILD_TYPE=Release ..
+    cmake -D CMAKE_BUILD_TYPE=Release -D CMAKE_INSTALL_PREFIX=/usr ..

 The above invocation of cmake specifies `Release` mode, which will generate Makefiles to build the tools with compiler optimizations enabled.
-Then build and install the tools as follows.
+The choice of `/usr` for `CMAKE_INSTALL_PREFIX` is so that the correct path is hardcoded into the `reflex` and `trison` binaries for where to find their targetspec files assuming they'll be installed system-wide (a local installation, e.g. by a user, would use the default `-D CMAKE_INSTALL_PREFIX=/usr/local`).
+Then build and install the tools in one of the two following ways:

+As a `.deb` package:

+    make package
+    sudo dpkg -i barf-X.Y.Z.deb

+where `X.Y.Z` is the version.
+Using the debian package manager makes it trivial to track the installed version, upgrade, or remove the package.

+As an old-fashioned installation:

     make
     make install

-On Linux (and probably Mac OS X) this will install the resources to `/usr/local/lib/barf` which notably includes the barf targets dir, which contains the code templates for generating code from reflex or trison source.
-The tool binaries `bpp`, `reflex`, and `trison` will be installed to `/usr/local/bin`.
-The install location can be modified in the usual cmake way using the config variable `CMAKE_INSTALL_PREFIX` (which in this case is `/usr/local`).
+On Linux (and probably Mac OS X) this will install the resources to `${CMAKE_INSTALL_PREFIX}/lib/barf` which notably includes the barf targets dir, which contains the code templates for generating code from reflex or trison source.
+The tool binaries `bpp`, `reflex`, and `trison` will be installed to `${CMAKE_INSTALL_PREFIX}/bin`.

 To run cmake in interactive mode:

     cd build
     ccmake ..